cetrasoft/info_products-rails_helpers/content/book/1-intro.md

 Another thing: experienced developers know that there comes a time where you'll strongly disagree with a gem developer's design decisions.
 That's why there's forking!
 Learning from our examples will empower you to fork and modify code to suit your own needs in awesome ways that will blow other developers away.

-Learn to make your Rails views more modular, more scalable, and more sexy with us.
-Or for those of you "glass half-empty" people: make them suck less.
+Learn to make your Rails views more modular and more scalable with us!
 So shall we?

 ## Helpers, presenters, partials...
 WTF!